Understanding The Different Types Of Hair Extensions

 2) Tape In Hair Extensions

 Tape In Hair Extensions are self-explanatory: they are extensions that are pre-tapped and then taped or glued together on either side of your own hair.
-Unlike Clip Ins, Tape Ins require a hairdresser to install them because you need to align and glue them with the roots and this is difficult to do without another pair of hands.
+Unlike other different types of hair extensions like Clip Ins, Tape Ins require a hairdresser to install them because you need to align and glue them with the roots and this is difficult to do without another pair of hands.
 Of course, when you apply heat to your roots and any adhesive product such as tape or glue, this can damage your hair.
 Thus unlike Clip Ins, Tape Ins are potentially more damaging.
 The process of installing Tape Ins usually takes an hour and if the extensions are in good condition they can be re-used.

 Because you use tape and/or glue with Tape Ins, you have to be careful when using conditioners or hair products to prevent the extensions from slipping off or become loose.
 Often times it’s best to use shampoos or conditioners that aren’t as oily to ensure the glue continues to stick.
 Endless Hair Extension’s Tape In extensions are made from Remy human hair so they can be styled any way you want.
 Tape Ins are a more permanent style and usually last 4-8 weeks before needing to be removed and re-installed.

 These types of hair extensions are applied by braiding your natural hair into cornrows first, then using a needle and thread to sew the weave into the braid or cornrow.
 Sew In hair extensions are mostly used for people with thicker hair.
 The installation process is often several hours long and the tight sewing method usually puts a strain on the scalp making it feel heavy and uncomfortable.